-Michael Jordan is considered by specialists and fans as the best basketball player of all time, his rise to fame began when he played for the University of North Carolina from 1981-1984, where he was named the best rookie player of the season (ACC Freshman of the Year) the first step in his brilliant career.
+Michael Jordan is considered by specialists and fans as the best basketball player of all time; his rise to fame began when he played for the University of North Carolina from 1981 to 1984, when he was named the best rookie player of the season (ACC Freshman of the Year), which was the first step in his brilliant career.
 In those days, Jordan found himself playing against Greece’s own basketball legend, Nikos (Nick) Galis.

 He led Greece in winning the Eurobasket Championship in 1987, driving millions of Greeks crazy for the sport, and for him as a player.

 Galis is widely regarded as one of Europe’s greatest scorers to ever play the game, as well as one of the all-time greatest players in FIBA international basketball history.
 In 2017, he was inducted into the Naismith Memorial Basketball Hall of Fame.

 The Greek superstar came to play against “Air” in October 20, 1983 when the University of North Carolina team traveled to play a friendly game against Greece’s national team on Alexandreio Court in Thessaloniki.

 Michael Jordan vs Nick Galis an epic game

 For Greek fans, the game was a rare showcase, watching an American team play against Greece’s finest.
 At the time, Galis was 26 and a must-see for all sports fans.
 Jordan was only 20, but he was already the king of the court, scoring 34 points against Galis’ 24 points.

 North Carolina won 100-83 that night, but young Jordan was nonetheless impressed by Galis’ performance.
 “He is a complete player.
 I didn’t expect to see such a scorer from Europe, especially from your country,” Jordan told reporters after the game.